lpakingan/EarthquakeTracker/README.md

 ![](https://github.com/lpakingan/project-1-earthquake-tracker/blob/liana-final-edit/assets/photos/updated_results.jpg)

 4. If you would like to sort your results, you can click on the "Sort" button above the earthquakes list.
 You can sort by either time or magnitude.
 If you enter a sort parameter, the map will also dynamically update to display your newly sorted results.

+These instructions can also be found by clicking on the 'Help' button in the application.

 ## Credits
 Special thanks to the collaborators of this project:

-Jedidiah Chang (jedichang99)
+Jedidiah Chang (jedichang99)\
-Rick Quinbar (RQuinbar)
+Rick Quinbar (RQuinbar)\
 Liana Pakingan (lpakingan)

 ## License